 The SBR was chosen over conventional drill and blasting method due to its advantages in improving safety and schedule.
 This methodology will allow us to satisfy several operational objectives, moving away from the use of explosives and providing a safer more predictable work method.
 Instead of a linear process, the SBR allows work to be completed concurrently as the shaft is sunk, as well as minimizing damage to exposed host rock, and further improving safety while minimizing downtime.
 Work decks above the cutting head allow workers to install shaft lining and tubbing as excavation continues, while a pneumatic mucking system (PNM) removes waste rock.

-Our approach, which we share with Sirius Minerals, is to make Woodsmith Mine a true example of responsible mining.
+Our approach, which we share with Anglo American, is to make Woodsmith Project a true example of responsible mining.
 By carefully considering each step and applying best-in-class technology, innovative engineering, and quality construction, we can ensure that the best solutions are being applied to make the project a resounding success.
 In this case, that means meeting safety and environmental responsibilities while ensuring a rapid pace of work to meet project milestones.